-The two most massive galaxies in our sample fall into regions where reverse-shock destruction of dust becomes significant, implying that additional dust growth mechanisms, such as grain growth in the interstellar medium, may be necessary to account for their observed dust masses.
-However, we caution that these two sources currently lack spectroscopic redshifts, and their stellar masses based on photometric estimates may be significantly overestimated.
-Robust spectroscopic confirmation is essential before drawing firm conclusions about their dust production.
+We also show in Fig.\,\ref{Fig:Dust_production} the location of N2GN\_1\_20, the most massive galaxy in our z$\sim$5.2 sample, which is discussed in Appendix\,\ref{App:ID20}.
+It falls into the region where reverse-shock destruction of dust becomes significant, implying that additional dust growth mechanisms, such as grain growth in the ISM, may be necessary to account for their observed dust masses.
+However, we caution that this source currently lack spectroscopic redshift, and robust spectroscopic confirmation is essential before drawing firm conclusions about its dust production.

-For comparison, we also present the complete sample of N2CLS galaxies at $2<z<5$ from \cite{berta2025}, which occupy the same region i.e. near the SN+AGB dust production line.
+For comparison, we also present the complete sample of N2CLS galaxies at $2<z<5$ from \cite{berta2025}, which occupy the same region i.e. near the supernova+AGB dust production line.
 Notably, three galaxies lie above the maximum dust mass allowed: N2GN\_1\_17a ($z_{\text{spec}}$=3.19) and N2GN\_1\_32 ($z_{\text{spec}}$=3.65; detected in the Chandra 2 Ms map and requiring an AGN-torus component in the IRAC and MIPS bands) remain consistent within 1.3$\sigma$ (in M$_\mathrm{dust}$), while N2GN\_1\_04 ($z_{\text{spec}}$=4.056, also known as GN20) is significantly offset.

-The distribution of our measurements in the M$_\mathrm{dust}$-M$_\star$ plane appears relatively flat. \citet{Sommovigo2022} showed that the M$_\mathrm{dust}$–M$_\star$ relation differs between $z\sim7$ REBELS galaxies and $z\sim5$ ALPINE galaxies (even when using consistent [CII]-based methods to estimate M$_\mathrm{dust}$), with REBELS galaxies exhibiting a flat trend, while ALPINE galaxies, as well as theoretical models (see Fig.\,\ref{Fig:Dust_production} and their Fig. 3), suggest that more massive galaxies are dustier.
+The distribution of our measurements in the M$_\mathrm{dust}$--M$_\star$ plane appears relatively flat. \citet{Sommovigo2022} show that the M$_\mathrm{dust}$--M$_\star$ relation differs between $z\sim7$ REBELS galaxies and $z\sim5$ ALPINE galaxies (even when using consistent [CII]-based methods to estimate M$_\mathrm{dust}$), with REBELS galaxies exhibiting a flat trend, while ALPINE galaxies, as well as theoretical models (see Fig.\,\ref{Fig:Dust_production} and their Fig. 3), suggest that more massive galaxies are dustier.
 Both samples probe lower dust and stellar masses than our NIKA2 sources.
-The observed flatness of the M$_\mathrm{dust}$–M$_\star$ relation could partly arise from observational biases: the REBELS survey covers a limited stellar mass range, while for NIKA2, the 1.2\,mm flux selection imposes a dust mass detection threshold.
+The observed flatness of the M$_\mathrm{dust}$--M$_\star$ relation could partly arise from observational biases: the REBELS survey covers a limited stellar mass range, while for NIKA2, the 1.2\,mm flux selection imposes a dust mass detection threshold.